 5. See the Stars

 Speaking of the skies, when dinner and a movie just won’t cut it, escape the bright lights of the city and spend an evening admiring the beauty of the stars at the UK’s only Dark Sky Park, Galloway Forest Park, in Dumfries & Galloway.
 Perfect for amateur stargazers and astronomers, embrace your surroundings and gaze up to the unpolluted skies where you can view the Milky Way and over 7,000 stars.
 Simply take a drive through the forest park, step outside and admire the natural beauty of the skies, all without the need for a telescope.
 Nothing says romance quite like a night spent stargazing!

 If you both share a passion for the great outdoors, why not head to the Isle of Mull and enjoy a romantic amble through one of the island’s forests?
 Look out for the local wildlife on your stroll, as Mull is home to an array of wildlife including golden eagles, which often mate for life!
 After your exhilarating walk, head back to the Isle of Mull Hotel & Spa for some relaxation and pampering.

-For a truly mesmerising dinner experience, grab your significant other and whisk them away on a seaplane for a thrilling 40-minute flight from the River Clyde to Loch Lomond.
-When you land, enjoy a sumptuous meal in the renowned Michelin star Martin Wishart at Loch Lomond restaurant and spoil your partner even more by staying in a luxurious suite at the Cameron House.
+For a truly mesmerising dinner experience, whisk your partner away on a seaplane for a thrilling 40-minute flight from the River Clyde to Loch Lomond.
+When you land, enjoy a sumptuous fine dining meal by chefs Paul Tamburrini and Martin Wishart at Loch Lomond restaurant and spoil them even more by staying in a luxurious suite at the Cameron House.